Code-the-Dream-School/node-essentials/lessons/lesson10-deployment.md

 5. You will then create a free account on Render.com.

-6. You will then add a service to this account.
-When you create a service, Render provides a very basic deployment pipeline.
-You point it at your Github repository and it loads the code from there.
-You provide a build command, which does the `npm install`, the Prisma configuration, and the table creation or update.
-The build always makes sure that the database schema is current.
-You provide a run command, which will start your Node application after it has been built.
-You provide a name to be used in the URL, something like nodehomework-23 or whatever you choose --- but you can't use a name that someone else is using.
-Finally, you configure environment variables.
-Your `.env` file isn't in Github, of course, so you have to configure those separately.
-The ones you need are the JWT secret and the Database URL.
+6. You'll then add a new service in Render.com
+    Render gives you a simple deployment pipeline.
+Follow these steps:

+    1. Connect your repo → Point Render at your GitHub repository.
+    2. Build command → Install dependencies and set up Prisma:
+        npm install && npx prisma migrate deploy
+    3. Run command → Start your Node app:
+        npm start
+    4. Service name → Pick a unique name (e.g. nodehomework-23).
+This becomes part of your Render URL.
+    5. Environment variables → Since .env isn’t in GitHub, configure them in Render’s dashboard:
+        DATABASE_URL → from Neon
+        JWT_SECRET → your JWT secret

 7. You will then start the deployment of your Render.com service.